tomciosegal/nutri-store/README.md

 - Live Chat
 - Sending an email to customer when their new order has been placed.
 - Build staff pages to view all order and keep record of actual sale by seller.
-    - Giving staff the ability to upsell and that could increase sale
+    - Giving staff the ability to up selland that could increase sale
-    - Ability to print out reports of sale by seler so they could participae in upselling contest
+    - Ability to print out reports of sale by seler so they could participate in up selling contest
-    - Update order as  "we have recived your payment" after "pending" then  "ready for dispach"  and finnaly "shipped"  so that the customer is updated with this information until reciving products.
+    - Update order as  "we have received your payment" after "pending" then  "ready for dispatch"  and finally "shipped".
     - Integration with with delivery company while package is in transit.
     - "Call you back" in a minute button.
 Where user can request a call back for more info or to talk about product.
 Option only for registered customers only.